-Once you have conducted thorough research and have analyzed the collected data, you can move on to the next level and look for a provider of outsourcing services.
+Once you have conducted thorough research and have analyzed the collected data, you can move on to the next level and look for an outsource software company.

 You can use anything, from the classical Google search to more specialized search websites (Clutch.co).
 The most important aspects to check include:

 - expertise (whether the vendor specializes in the technology you need)

 These are the things you can check on your own before contacting the vendor or its clients.